 BIKE ESPANOLA WAY

 Española Way is a historic street between 14th and 16th street on Miami Beach that’ll make you feel like you’ve stepped back into town.
+The vibes are very laid-back.
 Some of the restaurants are tourist traps but I do love eating Cuban food at Havana 1957 while people watching and listening to live music.

 WHERE TO EAT IN SOUTH BEACH